 The practical life curriculum and activities are designed to foster a sense of order, independence, concentration, coordination, self care, and self-esteem.
 Through work with the practical life materials, your child will develop a work cycle that will be necessary for the later, longer activities in the classroom.
-Maximum Primary class size is 20 children with one teacher and one assistant with the support of a float assistant.
+Maximum Primary class size is 23-25 children with three teachers attached to each classroom community.

 The sensorial curriculum and activities, designed to isolate and categorize qualities of the environment perceived through the senses, focus on the development of sensory perception.
 Aristotle said, “There is nothing in the intellect that was not first in the senses.”
 The senses firmly connect us to our environment, therefore Maria Montessori felt that the Primary age child could master any concept that the hand could hold.
 Many materials in the sensorial curriculum are indirect preparations for later lessons.
 For example, the pink tower is a study in volume and balance that is also an introduction to base ten math.
 There are ten cubes, the smallest is one cubic centimeter and the largest is ten cubic centimeters.
 As your child explores with these beautiful cubes, he or she will learn about volume, balance, and counting, all through sensory exploration.

 The language curriculum encompasses the whole classroom.
 While all areas of study are integrated, at Arbor Montessori School, the classrooms are language-rich environments.
 The specialized activities in the language curriculum assist in vocabulary development, phonetic progression into reading, and development of writing skills and composition.